phaethonp/phaethonp.github.io/non_gov_tools.md

   * Additionally, because anyone can contribute to the development and improvement of an open-source model, it can benefit from the collective expertise of the global developer community, **leading to rapid innovation and refinement**.<br>

 ### 3. How can people benefit?
-The model can serve as a question-and-answer interface
+The model is a super-computer with a question-and-answer interface in Greek.
+As an example of the myriads of use cases we provide the following:
 * **Educational:** Students and educators can leverage the AI model for learning, research, and academic support. *For instance, the model can assist both primary and secondary school students, as well as their teachers, with schoolwork tasks during and after school hours*.

 ### 4. What are the benefits for small and very small businesses?
 * **Economic:** Entrepreneurs can utilize the model to develop applications, products, or services, potentially leading to job creation and business growth. *Imagine a small business developing automation tools to help self-employed professionals increase their productivity using the AI model.*
-* **Civic Engagement Platforms:** The model can be used to create platforms for civic participation, enhancing democracy and governance. *This could manifest as AI-driven platforms where citizens can voice concerns, vote on local issues, or even get real-time updates on civic matters.* <br>

 ### 5. How to empower Civil Society?
 Deliver Free AI technology.

 * **Strengthening Civil Society:** By offering tangible tech tools accessible to all, a political party empowers every household and business to address everyday challenges and elevate their living standards.
+* * **Civic Engagement Platforms:** The model can be used to create platforms for civic participation, enhancing democracy and governance. *This could manifest as AI-driven platforms where citizens can voice concerns, vote on local issues, or even get real-time updates on civic matters.* <br>
 * **Bridging Policy and Reality:** The initiative narrows the gap between high-level policy decisions and tangible, on-the-ground benefits, ensuring immediate advantages from technological advancements.

+### How to Create Country-Wide Infrastructure at a Fraction of the Cost?
 * **Foundation for Digital Infrastructure:** The tools set the groundwork for a national digital infrastructure, preparing the nation for future technological progress.
 * **Fostering Civic Involvement:** By making these tools available, the initiative promotes active participation from citizens in both civic matters and the broader digital transformation<br><br>